giantswarm/microkit/README.md

 # microkit

+**:warning: Important: This library has been deprecated in favor of other project's defaults.
+Please, do not use this library in new projects.**

 The microkit package implements an opinionated microservice framework which can be used as library in golang microservices to speed up development.
 See the example microservice using the microkit package: